-The CCG tracks each indicator against the 2021/22 Planned Constitution Performance, which was developed using the planning framework and technical definitions set out by NHS England.
+The CCG tracks each indicator against the 2022/23 Planned Constitution Performance, which was developed using the planning framework and technical definitions set out by NHS England.
 In addition, the Governing Body routinely monitors our performance against these indicators, with oversight from NHS England and NHS Improvement.

-The main areas of success in 2021/22 were:
+The main areas of success in the first quarter of 2022/23 were: